cakephp/docs/en/development/routing.rst

 ================

 You can name parameters and send their values using the URL.
-A request for ``/posts/view/title:first/category:general`` would result in a call to the view() action of the PostsController.
-In that action, you’d find the values of the title and category parameters inside ``$this->params['named']``.
+A request for ``/contents/view/chapter:models/section:associations`` would result in a call to the view() action of the ContentsController.
+In that action, you’d find the values of the chapter and section parameters inside ``$this->params['named']``.
 They are also available inside ``$this->passedArgs``.
-In both cases you can access named using their name as an index.
+In both cases you can access named using their name as an index, e.g. ``$this->params['named']['chapter']``.
 If named parameters are omitted, they will not be set.

 .. note::